ParasharaRamesh/Home-sweet-home/readme.md

 ## <u> TODO </u>

-1. Find out the ordinal encoding for flat_type
-2. Redo the report generation part for the whole dataset ( Report_generation_after_EDA)
-3. See the correlation matrix
-4. Start with KNN

-Reviewing Backlog and Next Action Items (27th October):

-Key comments from Prof:
+1. Pending things to do in EDA:
+- Prof comments:

-1) target encoding nominal attributes with a large number of values - Adi will look into this
+*  target encoding nominal attributes with a large number of values - Adi will look into this

-2) before fine-tuning KNN, try other sklearn models such as lin reg, random forests, xgboost.

-My thoughts:

-Find "Importance" of an Area or a Town - consolidate MRTs, Schools, Shopping Malls using "Centrality"
+- Review existing code
+- check haversine implementation again

-EDA code looks good (just some deprecated warning somewhere) EDA flow  - normalization -> sklearn min-max?
+* EDA flow  - normalization -> sklearn min-max?

-check haversine implementation again - Parashara

-Use Spearman Correlation apart from Pearson Coefficient (Pearson checks linear corr.
-Spearman gives an idea of transitive/non-linear corr too.) -> Sriram

-two algos per person - one algo per person wont be enough.

-KNN
-Lin Reg(*)
-Random Forests (*)
-XG Boost (*)
-Neural Nets
-Another Algo
-Another Algo

-* - mentioned by Prof
+- look at ordinal type for flat type
+- redo the ipynb with step by step explanation for each eda step (X)
+- recheck the report generation after eda
+- Reformat the "Are Economic Indicators even useful" ipynb into "what columns are useful" using spearman

+2. Find importance of an area or town using Page Rank centrality:
+- We are doing two approaches town wise importance, importance to nearest entity

+3. Train KNN with new dataset -> vanilla & haversine
+4. Train Neural Network with dataset
+5. Write TODOs for other teammates